 B.A.
 (Hons) in Humanities

-Academically speaking, we are looking for adventurous students who want to expand their knowledge and intellectual horizons by studying several academic disciplines simultaneously.
+The programme is suitable for adventurous students who want to expand their knowledge and intellectual horizons by studying several academic disciplines simultaneously.
 The overall aim of the course is to produce bilingual and culturally adept graduates who are prepared to enter many professions and are equally prepared to participate in the social and cultural affairs of our time and place.

 In addition, the Programme sponsors Study Tour which allows our students to study with overseas scholars, meet with overseas students, explore historical and cultural sites in the area, and to widen their horizons.

 Humanities does not aim at providing special job training but our graduates have developed their ability to think critically, make judgments critically and communicate ideas effectively.
 They are also sensitive to social and cultural issues while possessing the sensibility to appreciate arts.
-Employers with insights would treasure employees with such qualities.

-You will find our graduates performing outstandingly in a variety of fields: publishing, media, culture and arts, public relations, business, marketing, and education.
+Our graduates performing outstandingly in a variety of fields: publishing, media, culture and arts, public relations, business, marketing, and education.

 B.A.
 (Hons) in Religion, Philosophy and Ethics